Antioxidants— Beyond the Hype

 - Coffee— Your morning cup of joe is actually full of antioxidants and is the most common source of antioxidants consumed by modern humans.
 If coffee isn’t your thing, consider green tea as a great alternative.

 Not all plants are made the same.
 Sometimes the quality of fruits and veggies in supermarkets are questionable.
-Factory farming and GMO seeds produce crops that aren’t as nutritionally dense; the pollution and pesticides used can produce more free radicals in your body.
+Factory farming and GMO seeds produce crops that aren’t as nutritionally dense.
+Also, the pesticides used can produce more free radicals in your body.
 Although farmers markets are an option, it isn’t the most convenient option.
-Supplements are not a substitute for food, but they can be a helpful ally for supporting your antioxidant defense system.
+Supplements are not a substitute for food, but they can be a helpful tool for supporting your antioxidant defense system.
 Here are some of the best antioxidants to look for in your supplements:

 Beta Carotene— Beta-Carotene is a type of carotenoid which are the yellow, orange, and red pigments found in fruits and vegetables (Think Carrots, tomatoes, sweet potatoes).